tmpfs/rlx/lib/rlx.md

 All log output is sent to `stderr`, response documents are printed to `stdout`.
 You may set the program log level using the `${opt_logtrace_pipe}`, `${opt_logdebug_pipe}`, `${opt_loginfo_pipe}`, `${opt_logwarn_pipe}` and `${opt_logerror_pipe}` options.
 The default log level is `info`.

-Enable logging of HTTP requests and responses by also specifiying `${opt_http_pipe}` option, any level specified using the log level options (`${opt_trace_long}` etc.) applies to the HTTP logger.
+Enable logging of HTTP requests and responses by also specifiying `${opt_http_pipe}` option, any level specified using the ${log_level_long} option applies to the HTTP logger.
 When the HTTP log level is `info` basic request and response information is logged (HTTP verb, request URL and response status code).
 When the log level is `debug` then query string parameters will also be logged, if the `trace` level is specified then request and response headers are also printed.

 ## Headers